mio-19/AIinNCEE/src/Chemistry/Conservations-in-solutions.md

 \\( c(A^+) > c(B^-) > c(C^+) > c(D^-) \\) and \\( c(A^+) > c(C^+) > c(B^-) > c(D^-) \\) are false

+In other word, The first and last ion must be both positive or both negative.

 ## Conservation of Matter

 Sign: has ions and molecules; no \\( H^+ \\) \\( OH^- \\)